COVID-19 Isolation/Quarantine Self-Assessment

 When am I cleared?

-After a minimum of 10 days have passed (or sooner under medical guidance) AND symptoms have improved AND you are free of fever for more than 24 hours without the use of fever-reducing medicines.
+After a minimum of 5 days have passed (10 days if you cannot mask) AND symptoms have improved AND you are free of fever for more than 24 hours without the use of fever reducing medicines.
+If you end isolation in 5 days, you must also wear a mask for an additional 5 days around others.
+These isolation times can end sooner under medical guidance.

 How do I get a Return to School note?